Spiritual Unity: Critical reception

-Initial critical reaction to Spiritual Unity was mixed.
-Scott Deveaux and Gary Giddins observed that the album "was both cheered and ridiculed", and stated that "Ayler's huge sound evoked lusty hysteria".
-In July 1965, DownBeat published an article which featured a negative, zero-star review by Kenny Dorham, who wrote that the album is "not worth the paper it takes to review it.
-Too far out.
-He passed the moon and the stars", alongside a positive review by Bill Mathieu, who wrote: "Notes disappear into wide, irregular ribbons, fragmented, prismatic, wind-blown, undetermined, and filled with fury.
-Though the fury is frightening, dangerous, it achieves absolute certainty through being, musically, absolutely contained...
-Ayler seemingly rarely hears one note at a time—as if it were useless ever to consider the particles of a thing.
-He seems to want to scan all notes at all times and in this way speak to an expanded consciousness.
-And the consistency in this outpouring is a reference point from which his music takes shape...
-Ayler's music, as well as most avant-garde music, is, at best, difficult to listen to.
+Initial critical reaction to Spiritual Unity was polarized.
+Scott Deveaux and Gary Giddins observed that the album "was both cheered and ridiculed" and Ayler's playing "evoked lusty hysteria".
+In July 1965, DownBeat magazine published an article which featured a zero-star review of the album by trumpeter Kenny Dorham, who called it "not worth the paper it takes to review it," alongside a positive review by Bill Mathieu, who wrote: "Ayler's music, as well as most avant-garde music, is, at best, difficult to listen to.
 It is nevertheless a very direct statement, the physical manifestation of a spiritual or mystical ritual.
-Its logic is the logic of human flesh in the sphere of the spirit.
-Could it be that ritual is more accessible to some listeners than it is to others?"
+Its logic is the logic of human flesh in the sphere of the spirit."

-Recent reaction has been more positive.
+Retrospectively, the album has come to be regarded as a pioneering classic of free jazz.
 The authors of The Penguin Guide to Jazz selected the album as part of their suggested "Core Collection," awarding it a "crown" in addition to a four-star rating, and commenting: "the 1964 Ayler trio was quintessentially a listening band, locked in a personal struggle which it is possible only to observe, awestruck, from the sidelines."
 In 2013, Spin included it on the "Top 100 Alternative Albums of the 1960s" list.
 In 2017, Pitchfork placed it at number 30 on the "200 Best Albums of the 1960s" list.